-As minimum requirements and a barrier to entry for most roles and university courses, they are arguably the most important qualifications you can do.
-A Levels will only get you so far without strong passes in the core GCSE subjects.
+As minimum requirements and a barrier to entry for most roles and university courses, GCSEs are arguably the most important qualifications you can do.
+A Level study will only get you so far without strong passes in the core GCSE subjects.

 Studying GCSEs provides you with an essential foundation in a range of subjects.
-It allows you to focus on topics of interest and gives you the chance to explore them deeper in your A Levels.
-They act as an educational gateway, unlocking access to higher education and further fields of study.
-While providing the footing of whichever career you decide to pursue.
+It allows you to focus on topics of interest and gives you the chance to explore them deeper in A Level study.
+They act as an educational gateway, unlocking access to higher education and further fields of study, while providing the footing of whichever career you decide to pursue.

 However, the value placed on GCSEs is not so clear cut.
 Universities often set their own entry requirements, which can vastly differ depending on the institution.
 Employment can also be subjective, with many external factors affecting recruitment.
 Examinations though insightful, don’t provide an absolute indication as to a candidate’s abilities.